KNIME logo

 Natural language processing

-Natural language processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
-It involves tasks like speech recognition, text analysis, and language generation.
+Natural language processing (NLP) is a subfield of computer science and AI that enables computers to analyze, understand, and generate human language.
+It involves tasks like speech recognition and text summarization.

 Nominal variable

-A nominal variable is a categorical variable with no intrinsic ordering among its categories.
-Examples include gender, nationality, and color.
+A nominal variable is a categorical variable with distinct categories that have no inherent order, such as gender or color.

 Non-relational database